cdl-geneseo/geneseo-dictionary/C/Chipwich.md

 # Chipwich

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chipwich

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Chipwich (NN): delicious treat made of two chocolate chip cookies with vanilla ice cream in the middle often served in the dining halls or by the [[Undergraduate Alumni Association (UAA)]] each fall.
 Definition of approximately 64% of those surveyed.
 (F06) (new word) Unknown by approximately 36% of those surveyed.